Dherse/masterproef/content/a_annexes.typ

 #figurex(
     title: [ Graph representation of a mesh. ],
     caption: [
         Graph representation of a mesh, showing the direction that light is travelling in, and all of the possible connections.
 Based on the work of Xiangfeng Chen, et al. @chen_graph_2020.
-This visualization was created with the collaboration of Léo Masson, as mentioned in #link(<sec_ack>)[the acknowledgements].
+This visualisation was created with the collaboration of Léo Masson, as mentioned in #link(<sec_ack>)[the acknowledgements].
     ],
 )[
     #hexagonal_interconnect(side: 13cm, hex-side: 1.5cm, 10, 14)